A collection of interview tips & tricks videos from some of our favorite channels.

 - camera – position your subject to look authoritative, rather than dramatic

 - lighting – to brighten and separate subject from background

 - audio – mic placement, and aiming toward chest rather than mouth

 - set prep – “it’s much harder to fix bad audio in post”: take time to dampen the environment during production

 - interview – allow silent pauses between Qs and As, and get your subject to repeat each Q before A’ing.

 What about showing your interviewer on screen?
 Cinecom.net offers five quick tips – before equipment, lighting or set-dressing are even discussed – about fundamentals such as camera placement, eyeline, and audio capture:

-Lighting manufacturer Aputure has a series of videos on lighting setups for interviews.
-While most of their demos feature setups which require more resources, this first video from Aputur shows how to create different looks, styles, genres and moods for your interview – with a single light source:
+A couple of videos from Aputure, who have a whole series on lighting setups for interviews.
+This first video demonstrates how to create different looks, styles, genres and moods for your interview – with a single light source: